Deshane Beckford

-Deshane Beckford (born 14 April 1998) is a Jamaican footballer who plays for Westchester SC in USL League One, on loan from Hartford Athletic of the USL Championship.
+Deshane Beckford (born 14 April 1998) is a Jamaican footballer who plays as a forward for Greenville Triumph in USL League One.

 Career

 Club

 In 2015, Beckford went on trial at West Ham United in England.
 In 2019, Beckford joined Rio Grande Valley in the USL Championship.
 In April 2021, Beckford joined Colorado Springs Switchbacks on loan ahead of the 2021 season.

 In 2022, Beckford signed with San Antonio FC For the 2023 season, Beckford returned to Colorado Springs Switchbacks.

 Hartford Athletic

 On 2 January 2024, Beckford joined fellow USL Championship club Hartford Athletic.

 On 29 August 2025, Hartford loaned Beckford to Westchester SC of USL League One.